 Mr. Childs holds a Bachelors degree from the University of Texas at Austin and has done graduate work in Business Administration at St. Edward’s University.

 return to top

-Robert Bruce - Retail Supply Chain Management
+Robert Bruce - SVP, Retail Supply Chain Management

 Robert Bruce is an industry leading authority on retail demand and supply chain integration, optimization and collaboration.
 Mr. Bruce has more than 25 years in the retail industry spanning merchandising, store operations, buying, merchandising systems, analytics inventory management, merchandise and space planning, replenishment, forecasting and supply chain management.
 Previously, Mr. Bruce was Director of IT Strategy and Planning Systems Architecture for Hewlett Packard; Senior Vice President of Supply Chain Risk Management Consulting for Marsh Risk Management; Senior Partner of Diversified Retail Solutions, LLC, and Partner at Benchmarking Partners (Surgency) a Boston based consulting firm focused on retail/CPG industry.